aflah-cholayil/Prodigy_DS_04/README.md

 # Prodigy_DS_04
 PRODIGY INFOTECH (Internship-Data Science)

 Greetings!!
-This is my Internship at Prodigy Infotech.This repository contains my Third Task on Banking.This Focuses on Data Cleaning,Analysis,Data Visualisation and Decision Tree.
+This is my Internship at Prodigy Infotech.

 Knowledge acquired : By this Task, I enhanced my Skills in Data Cleaning by cleaning the Excel sheet of World Population.
 I also Improved my Visualisation Skills and Decision Tree.